seppestas/intel-hex-syntax/README.md

 when using Sublime Text's default Monokai color scheme.
 They have no other meaning in any way.

-Since this syntax definition was made using a new [`.sublime-syntax` file](https://www.sublimetext.com/docs/3/syntax.html) introduced in ST3, this package will not work in ST2.
-Feel free to send a PR if you want to provide a `.tmLanguage` file to support ST2.
+Thanks to @vaibhavbhat16 for providing the `.tmLanguage` file to support ST2.